-Development Method (DSDM), and
+Dynamic Systems Development Method

 to name a few.
 Because the scope of XP is much greater than that of AM, XP covers the full development

 lifecycle, it is a candidate "base process" into which the techniques of AM may be tailored.
 Furthermore,

 although XP clearly includes modeling as part of its process it is not as explicit about how to do so as many

 developers would prefer.
 Hence an opportunity for AM.
 Luckily XP, like AM, is also an agile practices-based

 methodology which makes the conceptual fit between the two methods much easier.

 Table of Contents

 - Setting the record straight

 - XP and AM?

 - AM throughout the XP lifecycle

 - How do you make this work?

 There are several common misconceptions that people seem to have regarding modeling on an XP team.
 The

-three most common misconceptions are that you don't model on an XP project, that you don't document on an XP
+three most common misconceptions are that you don't model on an XP team, that you don't document on an XP

 team, or that if you do model your only options are the modeling artifacts of the UML.
 I'll address these

 misconceptions in turn in this section, but first I want to explore why they occur so that you can recognize

+other misconceptions when they arise.
 From what I can gather based on the conversations on the

 AM mailing list